Vacancies on Young Ontario Workers

 Who are Young Workers?

-The CUPE Ontario Young Workers Committee believes that the strengths that young workers possess are an integral part of our movement.
+The CUPE Young Ontario Workers’ Committee is made up of activists under 35 years of age.
+The committee believes that the strengths that young workers possess are an integral part of our movement.
 We strive to enhance the skills of young workers as activists, strengthen their leadership skills, protect and advocate for their rights as workers and ensure the voices of young workers are heard.

 Our Committee’s mission is to reach out to young members through local, provincial and national initiatives to ensure that CUPE Ontario has an active, vibrant and educated young worker membership.